andreacfromtheapp/freesound-credits/README.md

 A command lines utility to credit [Freesound](https://freesound.org) samples in my music projects.

-## Notes (do not expect much)
+## Notes (don't expect much)

 - It only works with Ableton and Renoise projects.
 - It only works with samples adhering to Freesound naming standard.
-- It is my first Rust attempt just to satisfy a very personal need.
+- It's my first Rust attempt just to satisfy a very personal need.

 ## Usage